Career Academy

 Step 3: Pass the State Competency Exam

-After completing your training, you register through the TMU testing portal (the vendor that administers the TN Nurse Aide Registry on behalf of the Tennessee Department of Health) to schedule your state competency exam.
+After completing your training, you register through Credentia (Tennessee's nurse aide testing vendor since June 1, 2026, replacing TMU) to schedule your state competency exam.

 The exam has two parts: